FinNLP/en-parse/readme.md

 ## The Experiment

-Stanford's CoreNLP, spaCy, and TurboParser are all decent dependency parsers, they use statistical approaches that uses statistical models of machine learning techniques of training and development.
+Stanford's CoreNLP, spaCy, and TurboParser are all decent dependency parsers that uses statistical models of machine learning techniques of training and development.

 However, my experiment here is different.